faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

         ├── trimmomatic.qsub
         └── trimmomatic-sub.sh

 #.
 Now, we need to generate the ``bwa`` index of the genome, as well as the sequence dictionary and fasta index that we'll need for GATK later.
-Create ``bwa-index.qsub`` and then submit to the cluster:
+Create ``bwa-index.qsub`` and then submit to the cluster.
+This is all run single-threaded, so we don't use ``Parallel``:

     .. code-block:: bash